Whether you want to hire a moving company or handle the move yourself, Coldwell Banker can help.

-- Pay existing bills and cancel local charge accounts.
+- Pay existing bills and cancel local accounts.

-- Check on personal items that may be at the photo shop, bank safe deposit box, neighbor's house or in the repair shop (e.g. shoes, jewelry, small appliances and dry cleaning).
+- Check on personal items that may in a bank safe deposit box, at a neighbor's house or in the repair shop (e.g. shoes, jewelry, small appliances and dry cleaning).

 - Arrange for transporting pets and obtain immunization records from the vet.

-- Return all library books and anything borrowed from friends.
+- Return library books and anything borrowed from friends.

-- Notify the religious leader of your church or synagogue.
+- Notify the religious leader of your church, synagogue or mosque.